 The nervous system is made up of:

-- your central nervous system, or CNS, which includes the brain and spinal cord
+- your central nervous system, or CNS, which consists of the brain and spinal cord

 - your peripheral nervous system, which consists of nerves that connect your CNS to the rest of your body